 Stay home, call your supervisor, division chair, Vice President, or the person you normally report your absence to.

 If you need immediate medical assistance, call 9-1-1.
-Before going into a healthcare facility, call ahead to inform the facility about recent travel history and symptoms and your possible contact with an infected individual.
+Before going into a healthcare facility, call ahead to inform the facility about your symptoms and your possible contact with an infected individual.

 Faculty and Staff: